lgreitis/kawa/README.md

-# Kawa
+# Kawa - Anime streaming app.

-## An early in development anime streaming app.
+## 🚧 Currently Under Development – Not Ready for Use 🚧

 # About